cadet702/Embedded-STM32/README.md

 # Welcome to the `Book Club Code` site!

-This is a place for the Embedded.fm book club to colaborate and learn together.
+This is a place for the Embedded.fm book club to collaborate and learn together.

 ## Repo Structure Guide

 ### Top-level folders currently include:
-* **[Books](https://github.com/cadet702/Embedded-STM32/tree/main/Books)** - For code directly related to chapers and exercises in the books we read.
+* **[Books](https://github.com/cadet702/Embedded-STM32/tree/main/Books)** - For code directly related to chapters and exercises in the books we read.
 * **[Playground](https://github.com/cadet702/Embedded-STM32/tree/main/Playground)** - For individuals to create their own subfolders for whatever they want.
-* **[Tools](https://github.com/cadet702/Embedded-STM32/tree/main/Tools)** - For sharing and itterating on general purpose code, drivers, and tools.
+* **[Tools](https://github.com/cadet702/Embedded-STM32/tree/main/Tools)** - For sharing and iterating on general purpose code, drivers, and tools.

 ## Contributing to Book Club Code